-I recently read and reviewed Nikki Hopeman’s book Habeas Corpse (my review) and it. was.
+I recently read and reviewed Nikki Hopeman’s book Habeas Corpse (which will have a review out tomorrow, so stay tuned!) and it. was.
 AWESOME.
 So naturally I poked at the editor of Blood Bound Books and asked very nicely if I could get an interview or guest post from Nikki.
 A few weeks later, here we are, and I’m doing a happy dance because I got someone to write about zombies FOR Sci-Fi & Scary!

 How to Torture Zombies